After Padma Vibhushan, Mary Kom dreams of winning Bharat Ratna

 Tendulkar was later conferred with the Bharat Ratna in 2014.
 Asked how she felt to be the greatest Indian woman sportsperson ever, Mary Kom said, "I think I have brought so many laurels for the country and the only thing remaining is a gold medal in the Olympics.

 "We had trained to reach our peak during February (according to Wuhan tournament schedule) but now we have to do some small adjustments.
 We have to rejig our training schedule.
-Now we have to slow down a bit so that we can peak in March (in Jordan).
+Now we have to slow down a bit so that we can peak in March (in Jordan)."
+Boxing Federation of India (BFI) President Ajay Singh congratulated Mary Kom for the prestigious award.

+"I extend my heartiest congratulations to Mary Kom on being conferred the Padma Vibhushan.
+Mary is an inspiration not only for the young girls and boys in the country but for all of us.
+Her contribution to boxing in India is unparalleled," said Singh.
+"I wish her the very best and hope she betters her Olympic record.
+This is a very well deserved recognition.
+More power to you, Mary!".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)